giffordlabcvr/Lentivirus-GLUE-EIAV/md/CONTRIBUTING.md

-# Lentivirus-GLUE-Equine Contributor Guidelines
+# Lentivirus-GLUE-EIAV Contributor Guidelines

-Welcome to Lentivirus-GLUE-Equine!
+Welcome to Lentivirus-GLUE-EIAV!
 We appreciate your interest in contributing to our project.
-By contributing, you help make Lentivirus-GLUE-Equine a better resource for the community.
+By contributing, you help make Lentivirus-GLUE-EIAV a better resource for the community.

 ## Table of Contents